 The global helmet market encompasses a large number of applications that are under constant development.

-MIPS estimates that its total market today is 410 million helmets annually.
-Based on this estimate, the company has chosen to organize its operations in three different categories:
+Mips estimates that its total market today is 550 million helmets annually.
+Based on this estimate, the company has chosen to organize its operations into three different categories:

 1. Sports helmets

 1. The market for different types of Sports helmets is estimated at 65 million helmets sold annually.
 Bike helmets account for the largest proportion of these helmets, but the category also includes helmets for snow sports, equestrian helmets, and helmets for various team sports.

 2. The market for the Moto category, like the market for Sports helmets, is estimated at 85 million helmets annually.
 Mips has chosen to divide the Moto category into two subcategories:

 I) On-road helmets

 II) Off-road helmets